A Monte Carlo AIXI Approximation: Discussion

+U-Tree \cite{mccallum96} is an online agent algorithm that attempts to discover a compact state representation from a raw stream of experience.
+The main difference between U-Tree and USM is that U-Tree can discriminate between individual components within an observation.
+This allows U-Tree to more effectively handle larger observation spaces and ignore potentially irrelevant components of the observation vector.
+Each state is represented as the leaf of a suffix tree that maps history sequences to states.
+As more experience is gathered, the state representation is refined according to a heuristic built around the Kolmogorov-Smirnov test.
+This heuristic tries to limit the growth of the suffix tree to places that would allow for better prediction of future reward.
+Value Iteration is used at each time step to update the value function for the learnt state representation, which is then used by the agent for action selection.

-The active LZ algorithm \cite{farias09} is also similar in spirit to our work.
-It combines a Lempel-Ziv \cite{lempel-ziv77} based prediction scheme with dynamic programming for control to produce an agent that is provably optimal if the environment is $n$-Markov, for some arbitrary $n$.
-They introduced and evaluated the performance of their agent on the ($n$-Markov) biased Rock-Paper-Scissor domain.
-We ran our agent on the same domain, using action-conditional CTW, $10000$ \searchalg\ simulations and a uniform playout policy.
-Figure \ref{fig:aixi_vs_activelz} shows our results overlayed with their reported results.
-Though it is difficult to compare implementations, it is clear that our agent has reached optimal performance using vastly less (at least two orders of magnitude) experience.
+Active-LZ \cite{farias07} combines a Lempel-Ziv based prediction scheme with dynamic programming for control to produce an agent that is provably asymptotically optimal if the environment is $n$-Markov.
+The algorithm builds a context tree (distinct from the context tree built by CTW), with each node containing accumulated transition statistics and a value function estimate.
+These estimates are refined over time, allowing for the Active-LZ agent to steadily increase its performance.
+In Section \ref{sec:experiments}, we showed that our agent compared favourably to Active-LZ.

+The BLHT algorithm \cite{suematsu97,suematsu99} uses symbol level PSTs for learning and an (unspecified) dynamic programming based algorithm for control.
+BLHT uses the most probable model for prediction, whereas we use a mixture model, which admits a much stronger convergence result.
+A further distinction is our usage of an Ockham prior instead of a uniform prior over PST models.

-Predictive state representations (PSRs) \cite{psr02,psr04} maintain predictions of future experience.
+Predictive state representations (PSRs) \cite{psr02,psr04,rosencrantz2004lld} maintain predictions of future experience.
 Formally, a PSR is a probability distribution over the agent's future experience, given its past experience.
 A subset of these predictions, the core tests, provide a sufficient statistic for all future experience.
 PSRs provide a Markov state representation, can represent and track the agent's state in partially observable environments, and provide a complete model of the world's dynamics.
 Unfortunately, exact representations of state are impractical in large domains, and some form of approximation is typically required.
-There is considerable interest in PSRs but there are at present still no satisfactory learning and discovery algorithms for PSRs.
+Topics such as improved learning or discovery algorithms for PSRs are currently active areas of research.
+The recent results of \citeA{boots10} appear particularly promising.